Search Swinburne Research Bank

 - Swinburne University of Technology.
 Faculty of Business and Enterprise

-- Proceedings Regional Frontiers of Entrepreneurship Research 2007: 4th International Australian Graduate School of Entrepreneurship (AGSE) Entrepreneurship Research Exchange, Brisbane, Queensland, Australia, 06-09 February 2007, pp. 652-653
+- Proceedings of Regional Frontiers of Entrepreneurship Research 2007: 4th International Australian Graduate School of Entrepreneurship (AGSE) Entrepreneurship Research Exchange, Brisbane, Queensland, Australia, 06-09 February 2007, pp. 652-653

 - Publication year